lee-CS/admin/pa2/README.md

 # ￼Assignment 2: Authentication and Sessions
 ### Due Thursday, Oct 2, 2014, at 11:55 PM.

 For this PA, you will continue working on the photo album website developed in PA1.
 However, do not touch the files in the pa1 sub-directory.
 Make another sub-directory called pa2, and copy the files from pa1 into the pa2 sub-directory and work on the files there.
-By the end of this programming assignment you will learn how to authenticate users and maintain sessions.
-Also, we are using new databases for this project, databases name: groupxxpa2,
+By the end of this programming assignment you will learn how to authenticate users and maintain sessions. *Also, we are using new databases for this project, databases name: groupxxpa2.*

 ## Part 1: Getting started